AlgoMaster Logo

 • If they match, move both pointers inward.

-• If they don’t match, return false.
+• If they do not match, return false.

 • Repeat until the pointers meet.